 Although I spend a lot of time in Bali, my home is in Sydney and I have lived there for nearly 20 years now.
 During which time I can honestly say that I have never had a single situation where I felt threatened or in any real danger.

 Does that mean Sydney is 100% safe?
 No… what it means is that I used my common sense to avoid areas or venues where there could be trouble.

-I have been also been visiting Papua New Guinea regularly for almost 20 years.
-I have also never had a single situation where I felt threatened or in any real danger in PNG.
-Also because I used my common sense!
+I have been also been visiting Papua New Guinea regularly for over 20 years.
+I have also never had a single situation where I felt threatened or in any real danger, also because I used my common sense!